Rumer Willis Wears Gray Sports Bra, Athletic Bottoms & Talks Self Acceptance In New Video

-Rumer Willis wore a gray sports bra, athletic bottoms and talked self-love in a new Instagram video where she shared her personal struggles to accept her body.
-This revelation came after the actress shared a pic with her followers where she posed on the floor, legs apart, and spoke about her personal issues.
-After reading subsequent comments where some of her followers did not understand why she felt such a manner, as the photo showed off her best features, Rumer decided to post the clip.
+Rumer Willis wore a gray sports bra and athletic bottoms, and talked self-love in a new Instagram video in which she discussed her struggles to accept her body.
+This revelation came after the actress shared a pic with her followers showing her posed on the floor, legs apart, while speaking about her personal issues.
+After reading subsequent comments revealing that some of her followers did not understand why she felt that way, as the photo showed off her best features, Rumer decided to post the new clip.

-Rumer explained her real feelings about how she continues to learn to love her body.
-Like many women, she focused more on what she perceived to be her flaws than the things that truly made her most beautiful.
-The actress, who starred in Chicago on Broadway, said that just because someone can take a great photo for social media doesn’t mean they don’t struggle in the achievement of a positive body image.
+Rumer explained that she continues to learn to love her body.
+Like many women, she focused more on what she perceived to be her flaws rather than the things that truly made her most beautiful.
+The actress, who starred in Chicago on Broadway, said that just because someone can take a great photo for social media doesn’t mean they don’t struggle in having a positive body image.

 View this post on Instagram